John Jenkins (basketball): Westchester Knicks (2018–2019)

-In October 2018, Jenkins was added to the Westchester Knicks training camp roster.
+On October 3, 2018, Jenkins signed with the New York Knicks.
+He was waived the following day and subsequently joined the Westchester Knicks for the 2018–19 NBA G League season.

 Washington Wizards (2019)

 On January 30, 2019, Jenkins signed a 10-day contract with the Washington Wizards.
+During the ten days, he was assigned three times to the Capital City Go-Go.

 New York Knicks (2019)

-On February 11, 2019, Jenkins signed a 10-day contract with the New York Knicks, and on February 21, his contract was converted on a permanent basis.
+On February 11, 2019, Jenkins signed a 10-day contract with the New York Knicks.
+He signed a rest-of-season contract on February 21.

 Jiangsu Dragons (2020)

-On January 6, 2020, Jenkins was reported to have joined the Jiangsu Dragons.
+In January 2020, Jenkins joined the Jiangsu Dragons of the Chinese Basketball Association..

 Hapoel Eilat (2020)

-On February 26, 2020, he has signed with Hapoel Eilat of the Israeli Premier League.
+On February 26, 2020, Jenkins signed with Hapoel Eilat of the Israeli Premier League.

 Bilbao Basket (2020–2021)

-On December 15, 2020, he has signed a 2-months contract with RETAbet Bilbao Basket of the Liga ACB.
-Jenkins averaged 12.6 points, 1.7 rebounds, and 1.2 assists per game.
+On December 15, 2020, Jenkins signed a two-month contract with RETAbet Bilbao Basket of the Liga ACB.
+He averaged 12.6 points, 1.7 rebounds, and 1.2 assists per game.

 BCM Gravelines-Dunkerque (2021–2022)

-On August 29, 2021, Jenkins signed with BCM Gravelines-Dunkerque of the LNB Pro A.
+In August 2021, Jenkins signed with BCM Gravelines-Dunkerque of the LNB Pro A.

 NBA G League Ignite (2022–2023)

-On September 28, 2022, Jenkins signed with the NBA G League Ignite.
+In September 2022, Jenkins joined the NBA G League Ignite for the 2022–23 NBA G League season.